AylaAyla/book-app-MEA2N/README.md

 6. Go to [localhost://3000](http://localhost:3000/)

 #### Goal of project:
- become more aquainted with Angular2
+Become more aquainted with Angular2 (success)

 #### More Information about project
 This is an application designed to help store and organize financial documents.